 2. Begin the online application to form an LLC

-Indiana now has you file your application online.
+Indiana has an e-filing option which is a little cheaper ($95) and usually faster.
 It is a clear and straightforward process.
-Examples of the online boxes you will fill out are in the figures we provide.
 The URL, or web page address, to file online is: